5 Night Driving Safety Tips You Need To Know

 4. Scan for wildlife.

 Wildlife is active during the night hours, and can often be found on roads that provide easier travel routes than other forested trails.
+If you are night driving, it is essential that you keep an eye out for animals to avoid a potentially serious collision.

 5. Add auxiliary lights.